You are here

 Can the difference between a reduced F&A rate and our negotiated rate be used as cost sharing?

-If the reduced rate is a result of a statutory limitation, any F&A above the limitation may be considered unallowable and thus not eligible to be considered cost share.
-If the campus elects to charge a rate less than the negotiated rate, the difference could be used to meet cost sharing if allowed by the sponsor.
+If the reduced rate is a result of a statutory limitation, then any F&A above the limitation may be considered unallowable and thus not eligible to be considered cost share.
+If the campus elects to charge a rate less than the negotiated rate, then the difference could be used to meet cost sharing if allowed by the sponsor.

 What rate should I use for a subrecipient who does not have a negotiated F&A rate?